gdeOo/sublime-sourcetree/README.md

 The plugin offers the following commands:
   * **SourceTree File Log**

+      Opens SourceTree's file log view for the current file.

+  * **SourceTree Search for Selection**

+      Opens SourceTree's search view using the current selection as the search term.

+  * **SourceTree Commit**

-      Opens the current file's log view in SourceTree.
+      Opens SourceTree's commit view for the current repository.